jhipster/jhipster-guides/guides/01_creating_your_application.md

 * [Memcached](https://memcached.org/) (yet another distributed cache)
 * No cache, but be aware that when using an SQL database, this will disable the Hibernate 2nd level cache.

-We are going with **ehcache** for our BugTracker.
+Let's take **ehcache** for our BugTracker.

-Also, this can have a very positive impact on your application's performance, and hence it is a recommended option.
+Also, this can have a very positive impact on your application's performance.
+Hence, it is a recommended option.

 ## Generating your application (4/6)

 10. Do you want to use Hibernate 2nd level cache?

-This option will only be available if you selected to use an SQL database (as JHipster will use Spring Data JPA to access it) and selected a cache provider in the previous question.
+This option will only be available if you chose an SQL database (as JHipster will use Spring Data JPA to access it) and a cache provider in the previous question.

 [Hibernate](http://hibernate.org/) is the JPA provider used by JHipster, and it can use a cache provider to greatly improve its performance.
-As a result, we highly recommend you use this option, and to tune your cache implementation according to your application's needs: **Yes**.
+As a result, we highly recommend you to use this option, and to tune your cache implementation according to your application's needs: **Yes**.

 ---